Ferdinando Galli-Bibiena

-Ferdinando Galli-Bibiena (18 August 1657 – 3 January 1743), surname also spelled Galli da Bibiena or Bibbiena, was an Italian Baroque-era architect, designer, and painter.
+Ferdinando Galli-Bibiena (18 August 1657 – 3 January 1743), surname also spelt Galli da Bibiena or Bibbiena, was an Italian Baroque-era architect, designer, and painter.

 Biography

 Bibiena was born on 18 August 1657 at Bologna.
 He was the son of painter Giovanni Maria Galli (1625–1665), and he studied painting under Carlo Cignani and architecture under Giulio Trogli, called il Paradosso.
 On the recommendation of Cignani, Bibiena entered into the service of the duke of Parma and also worked for the Farnese dynasty at Piacenza over a period of 30 years.
 His main work during this time was the garden and villa of Colorno, but he also earned a reputation for his scenic designs and began working for the theatre.

 In 1708, Bibiena was called to Barcelona to organize the decorations in connection with the wedding festivities of the future Holy Roman emperor Charles VI.
 Following his accession, Bibiena traveled to Vienna, where he worked on designs of scenery and decorations for court festivities and opera performances.
 In his decorations for the theatre and festivities, Bibiena replaced the central (vertical) axis with a diagonal axis, introducing an angular perspective.

 In the competition to select a design and architect for the construction of the Karlskirche, Johann Bernhard Fischer von Erlach was chosen over Bibiena.
 He returned to Bologna in 1716, where in 1717, he was elected as a member of the Clementine Academy.

 In 1731, Bibiena built the royal theatre of Mantua (which burned down 50 years later, in 1781).
 He produced several books, including: